ChrisCummins/chriscummins.github.io/_posts/2017-06-08-site-revamp.md

 banner: /img/banners/holyrood-park.jpg
 ---

 I've rebuilt this site with a fresh new look for the summer browsing season.
 Out with the old, in with the new.
 There was nothing inherently wrong about the previous design, but I did have a few gripes.
 Chiefly, it was designed with a "500px should be enough for anyone" attitude, which meant that on anything except a 2013-resolution laptop display, the site was either too sparse or poorly scaled:

 ![]({{ '/img/2017/revamp-old-site-home.png' | relative_url }})

 A few days ago when I had a moment to burn I fired up [Balsamiq](https://balsamiq.com/) and mocked up a tweaked design.
 First, replacing the fixed-width content block with something that will scale, and secondly ensure that the header doesn't become too unwieldy when squished down to single column view on a phone:

 ![]({{ '/img/2017/revamp-iteration-1.png' | relative_url }})

 However, I quickly realized that when you change one thing, you may as well go ahead and tick all of the things off the wish list.
 So starting from a blank slate I roughly sketched up a new design, doubling down on a complete overhaul and opting for "hero image" branding:

 ![]({{ '/img/2017/revamp-iteration-2.png' | relative_url }})

 I preferred that.
 The oversize banner would allow me to add a bit of visual interest beyond that same repeated mugshot, and I have a stockpile of holiday snaps that I've been trying to find a purpose for.
 However, as with any first effort, it had some problems I needed to work through.

 First among them was that the title was left floating in the top of the page, and when compressed down to single column width would awkwardly sandwich my name between the headline and the content.
-Also, right-side navigation is in-vogue.
+Also, right-side navigation is in- vogue.
 Let's iterate:

 ![]({{ '/img/2017/revamp-iteration-3.png' | relative_url }})

 Better.
 We'll put the title in the same block as the page content, and use the floating text over the image as the site's navigation bar.
 I prefer this as it adds emphasis to the two most important links on my site: my resume and portfolio, which were a little under-emphasized in the old layout.
-Let's switch to [OmniGraffle](https://www.omnigroup.com/omnigraffle/) for a high-fidelity mockup:
+Let's switch to [OmniGraffle](https://www.omnigroup.com/omnigraffle/) for a high-fidelity
+mockup:

 ![]({{ '/img/2017/revamp-mockup-home.png' | relative_url }})

 After spending an hour or so on minor tweaks, I was happy and ready to implement.
 I grabbed a copy of [Bootstrap](https://getbootstrap.com/) for the scaffolding, then spent a couple of days building up a living implementation of the mockups.
-The finished product is pretty true to the design that I has mocked up, albeit with minor tweaks.
+The finished product is pretty true to the design that I  mocked up, albeit with minor tweaks.
 Some side by side comparisons of OmniGraffle mockup (left) and the actual site (right):

 ![]({{ '/img/2017/revamp-cv.png' | relative_url }})